Oceans and coral reefs are the backbone of a multitude of ecosystems and for human livelihood.

 We aim to change that.

 Each year, billions of pounds of trash and other pollutants enter the ocean.
 Some of the debris ends up on our beaches, washed in with the waves and tides.
-Some sink, eaten by marine animals that mistake it for food, and some accumulate in ocean gyres.
+Waste then sink, eaten by animals that mistake it for food or accumulate in ocean gyres.
 Despite the economic benefits of tourism, beach managers have grown increasingly resistant to continued resort development due to lack of clear predictive insights and planning strategies.
-Reef Support brings informative insights to better manage coastal and land-based pollution.
+We brings informative insights to better manage coastal and land-based pollution for healthier beaches and coastlines.